LTC Staff Development Educator

 EDUCATION AND PREVIOUS RELATED EXPERIENCE

-• Education: Minimum of Bachelor of Science in Nursing (BSN), preferred Master of Science in Nursing (MSN).
+• Bachelor of Science in Nursing (BSN) required; Master of Science in Nursing (MSN) preferred.

 KNOWLEDGE, SKILLS AND ABILITIES: